SAP-samples/teched2025-IN162/exercises/ex3/ex3_2_details.md

 ## Step 3 - Deploy the IFlow
 Now that the configuration is complete, we will move ahead and deploy the IFlow.

 1. Click on 'Deploy' in the configuration dialog from the previous step.
-Select the default 'Cloud Integration' as the runtime profile to deploy the content into.
+OR you can open editor to 'Deploy' the flow Select the default 'Cloud Integration' as the runtime profile to deploy the content into.

  <br>![](../ex3/images/ex162-32-12.png)
    <br>